scottharwell/certbot-oci-hooks/README.md

 The script uses a few environment variables for interacting with the DNS Service:

 1. `OCI_COMPARTMENT_ID` - Can be any comparment or the root tenancy.
-2. `DNS_ZONE` - The DNS zone name where the acme DNS record will be added for validation.
+2. `DNS_ZONE` - The DNS zone where the acme DNS record will be added for validation.

 ```
 # CD to the directory with these scripts